-Pan cooked, crunchy Kacche Kele Ki Tikki or cutlet is a hearty, satisfying, and delicious savory snack.
+Pan cooked, crunchy Kacche Kele Ki Tikki or Raw Banana cutlets is a hearty, satisfying, and delicious savory snack.
 These gluten-free and vegan tikkis are perfect for social gathering.

 For months, I’ve been trying to find raw bananas or plantains in our area, but no luck.
-Growing up, Kacche Kele Ki Tikki or raw bananas kebab (made by mom) was my favorite snack.
-Mom used to shape them like kebabs (long in shape) and these were so delicious that we would devour them all.
-This Navratri, I was lucky to get my hands on 4 raw bananas and thought of giving this recipe a try.
+Growing up, Kacche Kele Ki Tikki or raw bananas cutlets (made by mom) was my favorite snack.
+Mom used to shape them like cutlets (long in shape), and these were so delicious that we would devour them all.
+This Navratri, I was lucky to get my hands on four raw bananas and thought of giving this recipe a try.

-Just like sweet potatoes and bottle gourd, raw bananas make a great fasting ingredient.
+Just like sweet potatoes and bottle gourd, raw bananas make a excellent fasting ingredient.
 Combine it with few basic spices and create a crispy and crunchy vegan snack perfect for Navratri.

-My mom made these kacche kele ki tikki or kebabs with lots of onion and garlic but to match up with vrat guidelines I have improvised the recipe and swapped non vrat ingredients for vrat flours without compromising on taste and flavor.
+My mom made this kacche Kele ki Tikki or cutlets with lots of onion and garlic but to match up with vrat guidelines I have improvised the recipe and swapped non vrat ingredients for vrat flours without compromising on taste and flavor.

 Did you know?